Markus96/Project-1-Mark-Eddy-American-Diner-UK/README.md

 ![The Index-page on small screen](The_Indexpage_on_small_screen.png)

-On the index-page I wanted the User to get some basic photographic tips.
-I wrote all of the text myself.
-I also added a link to wikipedia explaining the rule of thirds.
-Hopefully this will improve the quality of photos for the User, as well as ignite a spark of curiosity regaring the wide world of photography.
+On the index-page I wanted the User to have the american expereince from the start. which is why I included the american flag and kept in with the red white and blue color theme.
+I also wanted to make a slideshow to show some of the photos of the diner.
+While giving the user some text about who there are and also what kind of meals have.

-__Gallery page__
+__Reservation Page__

 ![Gallerypage as imagined](<Gallerypage image.png>)

 ![The Gallery Page on a medium sized screen](The_Gallery_page_Medium_size_screen.png)

-On the gallery page I added some of my own photos as examples for the User to explain more in detail how the photos were taken, thus giving the User a larger understanding for and some more tips on how to take good pictures of their pets.
+I wanted to make the reservation page as simpleas possible.
+Which is why it just has the form and a photo of the diner to keep it simple for the user

 __Contact page__